Academic Integrity

 If you do not acknowledge (reference) the source when you use someone else’s ideas, words or images in your assessment it is plagiarism.

-Plagiarism includes cutting and pasting from course material and online sources, such as webpages and academic journals, without showing where the ideas came from.
-It also includes excessive or repeated use of quotes, even with quotation marks and with proper referencing (in-text and in a reference list); or re-using your own work from a previous assessment.
+• Cutting and pasting from course material and online sources, such as webpages and academic journals, without showing where the ideas came from.

 Plagiarism is legally seen as theft.
 If you benefit from someone else’s work without acknowledging them, you are stealing their intellectual property.